 Significant family responsibilities such as childbirth, adoption, and parenting often impose career disadvantages that women faculty, in particular, may face.
 It is important that faculty performance be evaluated in relation to the time that is realistically available for professional contributions given the nature of these family obligations.
 It is the goal of these policies to 1) help faculty balance the responsibilities of family and career development and 2) encourage and enable equal parenting.

-- If the parental leave occurs during the “start-up period” of a tenure-ladder faculty member’s first term, any salary guarantee and/or salary savings agreement will be extended for an additional thirteen weeks.
+- If the parental leave occurs during the “start-up period” of a tenure-ladder faculty member’s first term, any salary guarantee and/or salary savings agreement will be extended for the duration of leave taken.
 Any other leave-related issues affecting progress during the start-up period will be considered on a case-by-case basis.

-- Once the dates and financial arrangements have been finalized, complete and submit the Faculty Sabbatical and Paid Leave of Absence Form
+- Submit the Faculty Sabbatical and Paid Leave of Absence Form to Lindsey Bartlett

-- Tenure ladder faculty who become a parent of a child will be granted, upon notification, an automatic extension of their tenure clock by one year for each child born or adopted.
-This type of extension will be granted for up to two years.
-(Ordinarily, a faculty member is allowed a maximum of two years’ extension to the tenure ladder, for any reason.)
+- Tenure ladder faculty who become a parent of a child during their tenure-track period will be granted, upon notification of the birth or adoption, an automatic extension of their tenure clock by one year for each child.
+This type of extension will ordinarily be granted for up to two years.
+Faculty seeking subsequent parental clock extensions should please contact the Associate Dean for Faculty Affairs, Jennifer Ivers (email@example.com).

-- The granting of a tenure-ladder extension will not routinely entail an extension to the faculty member’s current term of appointment.
+- The granting of a tenure-ladder extension will not routinely entail an extension to the faculty member’s current term of appointment (i.e., the clock is generally extended in the final tenure-track term).
 A request to extend the faculty member’s current term must be submitted jointly by the faculty member and her/his department chair and will be considered on a case-by-case basis.

 - Extensions will not be granted to faculty members who have already been notified that they will not be considered for reappointment or promotion.